ambassify/parse-js/README.md

 parse().map(callback)
 ```

-Map will walk each key of a select value and call the `callback` function with a new instance of `parse-js` specific to that key.
+Map will go over each key of a select value and call the `callback` function with a new instance of `parse-js` specific to that key.

 - `callback(parse)` will be called with a new instance of parse for each key, which you can then customize by adding new chained transformers.